 33-credit minimum

 A grade of B or better in SPED 617/Graduate Practicum

 A cumulative GPA of 3.0 or higher

 Completion of all departmental requirements/prerequisites

 Required Courses:

+27 cr.

-SPED 501/Students with Disabilities in Our Schools SPED 675/Research on Implications of Blindness 673/Literary Braille and Methods for Instruction SPED SPED 626/Curriculum Design for Individuals with Severe Disabilities SPED 672/Strategies for Teaching Students Who are B/VI SPED 674/Assistive Technology for B/VI 671/Nemeth Code and Strategies for Developing Mathematical Skills in Students Who use Braille EDUC 614/Creating and Sustaining Classroom Communities EDUC 513/Collaboration, Consultation and Partnerships 2 Department Approved Electives 6 cr.
+SPED 501/Students with Disabilities in Our Schools SPED 675/Research on Implications of Blindness SPED 673/Literary Braille and Methods for Instruction SPED 626/Curriculum Design for Individuals with Severe Disabilities SPED 672/Strategies for Teaching Students Who are B/VI SPED 674/Assistive Technology for B/VI SPED 671/Nemeth Code and Strategies for Developing Mathematical Skills in Students Who use Braille EDUC 614/Creating and Sustaining Classroom Communities EDUC 513/Collaboration, Consultation and Partnerships 1 Department Approved Elective 3 cr.
+3 cr.